antonindurieux/personal-website-offline-/_portfolio/1_accelerometer_anomaly_detection.md

 | Adding frequency information | 0.889     |
 | Tweaking the one-class SVM   | 0.896     |

+This challenge has been a good occasion to review some of the options to solve an anomaly detection task with machine learning.
+It was equally interesting to work on an **unsupervised** problem.

+The proposed solution shows some good results, and is fairly straigthtforward to implement.
+I also explored alternative methods among which the **kernel-PCA** seemed promising (the drawback being that it might be difficult to tweak it to get better results).

-This challenge was exciting as there were a lot of different solutions to explore.
-Working on it, some interesting points that I will remember are:
+Some interesting points that I will remember are:
+- Some problems, as this one, could potentially be solved using many very different approaches.
+It can be worth it to explore the space of solution without prejudice.
+Simple methods can produce great results.
 - Sometimes, less is more.
-Selecting only the relevant statistical features was crucial to avoid adding harmful noise in the data;
+Selecting only the relevant statistical features was crucial to avoid adding harmful noise in the data.
-- It is worth extracting different types of information from the data if possible (statistical and frequency information in this case);
+- It is worth extracting different types of information from the data if possible (statistical and frequency information in this case).
-- Totally different approaches can lead to similarities in the results.
-I think it's one of the reasons why data science is so exciting: there are usually many conceivable ways to solve a task, it triggers your creativity and makes you want to explore.